fmbc/WNIC/README.md

 6. Based on step 5, write anomaly detection code

-7. Used piezo buzzer for the Alarm sound , [twilio](https://www.twilio.com/) for text transmission
+7. Use piezo buzzer for the Alarm sound , [twilio](https://www.twilio.com/) for text transmission